cirosantilli/linux-cheat/network/netcat.md

     while true; do printf '' | nc -l localhost 8000; done

+If `-l` is given, then the hostname is optional.
+If the hostname is not given, `nc` listens on all interfaces (TODO confirm).

+#v

+Give more verbose output.

+E.g., on `nc -l`, prints an extra line:

+    Connection from 127.0.0.1 port 8000 [tcp/*] accepted

+before the request.

 #k

 Keep listing after the first connection instead of shutting down.